Chern Simons invariants in $KK$ theory: A morphism in -theory with real coefficients

-The pull back of the element obtained in step 3 by $\phi$, becomes the vector bundle $\C^n\otimes W$ over $P$.
-The middle vector bundle in step 1, becomes $V\otimes W$, $L_1$ and $L_2$ become respectively $T_2\otimes Id_W$, and $T_1$. \end{enumerate} \end{proof} \begin{rems} \begin{enumerate} \item In this remark we outline how the $\alpha$ invariants of flat vector bundle without choosing a trivialisation is defined in the picture given by theorem 4.3.
-Let $\phi:\Gamma\to U_n$ be the holonomy representation of a flat vector bundle, $f_\phi:M\to U_n^\delta$ the associated generalised morphism.
-If we see the element $\Psi_{U_n}([Id])$ as an element in $KK^1_{U_n^\delta,\R}(\C,C(U_n))$, then its pullback by $f_\phi$ is an element in $KK^1_{\R}(\C,C(\tilde{M}\times_\phi U^n))=K^1(\tilde{M}\times_\phi U^n,\R)$.
-This element is equal to the $\alpha$-invariant defined without the choice of a trivialisation, and in fact this follows closely the original construction by Chern and Simons where their invariants where closed differential forms on $\tilde{M}\times_\phi\C^n$.
-To descend an element in $K$ theory with coefficients in $\R/\Z$, we follow the construction given \cite{MR0397799}. \item In most of this paper compactness is not needed.
-Most notably, let $\phi:\pi_1(M)\to U_n$ is the holonomy representation of a flat vector bundle equipped with a trivialisation on a not necessarily compact manifold, and $f:M\to U_n\rtimes U_n^\delta$ the corresponding generalised morphism , then $f^*\Phi_{U_n}(Id_n)$ is an element in $KK^1_{M,\R}(C_0(M),C_0(M))$.
-This later group is isomorphic to $K$ theory with real coefficients without compact support as proved in \cite{MR918241}. \end{enumerate} \end{rems}
+The pull back of the element obtained in step 3 by $\phi$, becomes the vector bundle $\C^n\otimes W$ over $M$.
+The middle vector bundle in step 1, becomes $V\otimes W$, $L_1^{-1}$ and $L_2$ become respectively $T_2\otimes Id_W$, and $T_1$.
+Applying the Morita equivalence between $M$ and $\tilde{M}\rtimes \Gamma$ finishes the proof.\qedhere \end{enumerate} \end{proof} \begin{rem} In most of this article compactness is not needed.
+Most notably, let $\phi:\pi_1(M)\to U_n$ be the holonomy representation of a trivialised unitary flat vector bundle on a not necessarily compact manifold, and $f_\phi:M\to U_n\rtimes U_n^\delta$ the corresponding generalised morphism.
+The element $f^*\Phi_{U_n}(Id_n)$ is an element in $\KK^1_{M,\R}(C_0(M),C_0(M))$.
+This later group is isomorphic to the $K$-theory with real coefficients without compact support as proved in proposition 2.20 \cite{MR918241}. \end{rem}